Chief Keef’s Net Worth: Cars, House, Salary, Biography, Assets (Updated: 2024)

 Chief Keef-Early Life

 Chicago welcomed Keith Farrelle Cozart into the world on August 15, 1995.
-Keith, who was born to a 16-year-old mother, was brought up in the O-Block housing project on Chicago’s South Side.
-Cozart joined the Black Disciples gang, which operates in that Chicago neighborhood, not long after.
-By the age of 5, Keith began writing his raps on cassette tapes and using his grandmother’s karaoke machine to record them.
+Keith, born to a 16-year-old mother, was raised in the O-Block housing project on Chicago’s South Side.
+Not long after, Cozart joined the Black Disciples gang, which operates in that Chicago neighborhood.
+By age 5, Keith began writing his raps on cassette tapes and using his grandmother’s karaoke machine to record them.
 He left secondary school at the age of 15.

-He became well-known in the 2010s at the age of 16, and he is one of the musicians that invented the drill subgenre of rap.
+He became well-known in the 2010s at 16 and is one of the musicians who invented the drill subgenre of rap.
 His gritty, intricate gangster rap-style lyrics made his music popular among high school kids on Chicago’s south side.

-Although Keef has received harsh criticism for his public behavior, which has included numerous arrests, his biggest single, “I Don’t Like,” became a viral sensation in 2012, which resulted in a bidding war that saw the rapper signed to the major label, Insterscope.
+Although Keef has received harsh criticism for his public behavior, which has included numerous arrests, his biggest single, “I Don’t Like,” became a viral sensation in 2012.
+This resulted in a bidding war that saw the rapper signed to the major label Interscope.

-Chief Keef was developing his kind of rap long before many people outside of Chicago had even heard of him.
-Just as Keef was about to become famous, it got its start on the south side of Chicago.
-Drill music is renowned for its brutality and grit, as well as its forceful and aggressive themes.
-Early in the 2010s, the genre entered the mainstream of music thanks to Keef, whose popularity rose primarily by word of mouth, which is incredibly uncommon these days.
+Chief Keef was developing his kind of rap long before many people outside Chicago heard of him.
+Just as Keef was about to become famous, it started on the south side of Chicago.
+Drill music is renowned for its brutality, grit, and forceful and aggressive themes.
+Early in the 2010s, the genre entered the music mainstream thanks to Keef, whose popularity rose primarily by word of mouth, which is incredibly uncommon these days.

 Chief Keef

 The majority of the rappers who perform in this genre are from Chicago.
 However, the drill has given rise to other subgenres in various nations.
-Although Keef has impacted rappers in many other nations as well, the UK drill is the most well-known of the subgenres.
-Even though drill isn’t as popular as it once was, it has survived thanks to commercial singers like Drake who copied that style of music.
+Although Keef has impacted rappers in many countries, the UK drill is the most well-known subgenre.
+Even though drill isn’t as popular as it once was, it has survived thanks to commercial singers like Drake, who copied that style of music.

-Kanye West heard Keef’s urban smash “I Don’t Like” and remixed it, turning it into a collaboration amongst rap heavyweights Pusha T, Jadakiss, and Big Sean.
-As a result, Keef started to be seen as West’s protĆ©gĆ©.
-As a result, Keef’s career was propelled into the stratosphere of rap as a result of this exposure, and he appeared on albums by incredibly well-known artists, most notably Yeezus, the sixth and most divisive album by Kanye West.
+Kanye West heard Keef’s urban smash “I Don’t Like” and remixed it, making it a collaboration among rap heavyweights Pusha T, Jadakiss, and Big Sean.
+As a result, Keef started to be seen as West’s protégé.
+Keef’s career was propelled into the stratosphere of rap due to this exposure, and he appeared on albums by incredibly well-known artists, most notably Yeezus, Kanye West’s sixth and most divisive album.

 Chief Keef-Career

-As a 16-year-old, Chief Keef originally rose to fame with mixtapes like “The Glory Road” and “Bang.”
-He began uploading tunes to his YouTube account after being put under house arrest for a multitude of legal reasons.
+As a 16-year-old, Chief Keef initially rose to fame with mixtapes like “The Glory Road” and “Bang.”
+He began uploading tunes to his YouTube account after being put under house arrest for many legal reasons.
 One of these tracks, “I Don’t Like,” was a big hit and contributed to the emergence of the “Drill” rap subgenre.
-When Kanye West collaborated with Jadakiss, Big Sean, and Pusha T on a remix of the song, Chief Keef was able to achieve even greater levels of popularity.
+When Kanye West collaborated with Jadakiss, Big Sean, and Pusha T on a song remix, Chief Keef achieved even more tremendous popularity.

 As a result of his accomplishments, record labels competed to sign him.
 He decided to get into a lucrative contract with Interscope Records, which led to the publication of his first studio album, “Finally Rich.”
 He had a big hit with “Love Sosa” in 2012.
 He worked with Kanye West on the song “Hold My Liquor” in 2013 and released two mixtapes that year, while “Almighty So” did have the occasional hit song like “Nice.”